 Kingdom of God >> Opposition toward the Kingdom of God >> Persecuting the kingdom >> Responding to

-Philippians, his example not only giving them courage to speak the word of God
+Philippians by his example, giving them courage to speak the word of God

-God back then could easily land a person in jail or be tortured, whipped,
+without fear.
+Spreading the gospel back then could land a person in jail, be tortured, whipped,

-beaten or perhaps even killed, but now we preach the gospel at the risk of
+beaten or possibly killed, but now we preach the gospel at the risk of

 getting our feelings hurt.
-Someday that may change again, and we may be at
+Someday that may change, and we may

-risk as the early church in the last days when the world no longer tolerates
+risk our lives again to tell someone about Jesus in days when the world no longer tolerates

-the truth of God.
+the gospel of Christ.
 People take their faith far more seriously during times of

-power to faith in Christ.
-Unbelief is just as effective as faith in spreading
+persecution.
+Unbelief is just as effective in spreading

-the gospel in that it is the inverse of faith; it is what the reprobate
+the gospel, being the inverse of faith, what the reprobate

 believes about God.
 Indifference is perhaps the only reaction that resists

-spreading the gospel, but it is when people react in unbelief that helps those
+spreading the gospel, but it is when people react to faith that helps the

-vehement hatred of the gospel does something to validate it, because if it
+vehement hatred of the gospel does more to validate it than to suppress it, in

-weren’t true then why would they have so many strong feels against it?
-It
+that if the gospel weren’t true then why do they have so many strong

 Phi 1-13